saurav-c/tasc/cluster/README.md

 ### Step 4: Creating your first cluster

 You're now ready to create your first cluster.
-To start off, we'll create a tiny cluster, with one memory tier node and one routing node.
-From the `$TASC_HOME/cluster/` directory, run `python3 -m create_cluster -n 1 -k 1`.
+To start off, we'll create a tiny cluster, with one type of each node.
+From the `$GOPATH/src/github.com/saurav-c/aftsi/cluster/` directory, run `python3 -m create_cluster -n 1 -k 1 -l 1`.
+This will spin up 1 load balancing node, 1 key node, and 1 TASC (transaction manager) node.
 This will take a while to run.
-Once it's finished, you will see the URL of the AWS [ELB](https://aws.amazon.com/elasticloadbalancing/)s, which can be used to interact with the TASC system.
+Once it's finished, you can interact with the TASC system by with the outputted ELB (which serves as an entry point into the system).

 <sup>1</sup> By default, the AWS CLI tool installs in `~/.local/bin` on Ubuntu.
 You will have to add this directory to your `$PATH`.